skip to main content

 Research interests

-formal methods, game theory, logic, computer science, discrete mathematics
+formal methods, game theory, automata theory, logic, discrete mathematics

-reactive synthesis, finitary objectives, stochastic games, Markov decision processes
+reactive synthesis, verification, probabilistic systems, Markov decision processes

 Education